Wisconsin Power of Attorney Forms

 The Wisconsin Power of Attorney Forms legally affirms an agreement for a party known as the “Agent” to represent a party known as the “Principal” in the matters and way(s) as specified in the selected form.
 Examples of duties an Agent may carry out for the Principal include:

 - Picking up their children from school when the Principal is out of state,

 - Ensuring end-of-life wishes are followed if incapacitation occurs, and

 Note: There are only two (2) durable POAs below:

 Durable Power of Attorney – Allows an individual to elect another party to represent their interests in relation to their finances (bank accounts, possessions, and so on).
 Important note: the durable nature of the form means it does not terminate if the principal is medically designated as “incapacitated”.

 General (Financial) Power of Attorney – Used for delegating financial tasks to a trusted person, known as the “agent”.
 Almost identical to the “durable-statutory poa” except it is non-durable.

 Limited (Special) Power of Attorney – States, in a clear and unambiguous manner, the specific requirement(s) an agent is required to follow when carrying out any duties as their attorney-in-fact.

-Medical Power of Attorney (Form F-00085) – A form used for giving a trusted friend or family member with the right to handle medical decisions if/when the principal is mentally unable to communicate their wishes.
+Medical Power of Attorney (Form F-00085) – A form used for giving a trusted friend or family member the right to handle medical decisions if/when the principal is mentally unable to communicate their wishes.
 The form only goes into effect after incapacitation.